Anticipatory Breach: Everything You Need to Know

 Although the aggrieved party should immediately try to limit his or her losses, some choose to wait.
 This enables him or her to see whether the other party will actually deliver on his or her repudiation or whether he or she decides to follow through on his or her contractual obligations.
 This can come from misinterpretations on the part of the non-breaching party.
 If the repudiating party still follows through, there's no legal recourse that can result.
 However, the non-breaching party can also choose to suspend his or her own performance, whether payment or something else.
 This is in accordance with provisions based on seller's rights.

 If you need help with drafting a buyout agreement, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.